 - Arctic Bola: This gains more value as MM than BM hunters because Aimed Shot triggers it, and we cast it a lot.
 A solid choice overall, even more for AoE situations.

 - Master Marksman, Serpent Sting, Hydra’s Bite, and Poison Injection: This branch is pretty solid for a Marksmanship hunter.
 You want to pick Poison Injection for every situation except on 4-target fights, where you pick Hydra’s Bite instead.

 We don’t have that much choice at the bottom of the tree, considering that we don’t play with Kill Command and a Pet at all as MM, so we can completely ignore the branch at the bottom left of the tree.

-- Misdirection, Camouflage, Tar Trap, Tranquilizing Shot, and Binding Shot: most likely used in Mythic + content or, if needed, on some boss encounters.
-They provide you with a threat redirection, a stealth, AoE slow, offensive magic and enrage dispel, and a 3s AoE stun (Binding Shot does not root anymore).
+- Misdirection, Camouflage, Tar Trap, Tranquilizing Shot, and Binding Shot: most likely used in Mythic + content or if needed on some boss encounters.
+They provide you with a threat redirection, a stealth, AoE slow, offensive magic and enrage dispel, Single target long stun, and a 3s AoE stun (Binding Shot does not root anymore)

 - Steel Trap and Improved Traps: strong in ST situations, they lose a lot of value in AoE situations.
 It's pretty much always better to pair them together.

 - Explosive Shot: this can be a good pick instead of Steel Trap in AoE or Cleave situations